+3 class hours, 3 credits each semester.
 Consideration of selected topics in American or World History, 1945 to the present.
+Prerequisite: HIST 101 or 102.

 HIST 415 Topics in American Social History

 A consideration of several major social institutions and social phenomena in their American settings.
 Topics may include: the family, schools, sports, cities, immigration, and/or slavery.